JnnnLe/bee-game/README.md

-# trivia-game
+# bee-game
-Single page, multiple choice trivia game with style and class!
+Single page, multiple choice trivia game all about bees!